Proposed designs unveiled for Caulfield to Dandenong corridor

 The innovative design centres on three sections of modern elevated rail, which will create 225,000 square metres – the equivalent of 11 MCGs – of community open space for new parks, playgrounds, sporting facilities, car parking and a range of other uses that will be chosen by locals.

 This modern design built over the existing rail line will also spare passengers and drivers years of disruption during construction.
 The majority of the work can be completed with trains and roads running normally.

 We are inviting the community to have their say on the proposed designs by visiting our online engagement portal.
 Consultation is open until 18 March 2016.

 The Caulfield to Dandenong package will create more than 2,000 jobs and be delivered by a consortium including CPB Contractors and Lend Lease.
 Construction will begin this year, and be completed in 2018.

 We are out talking with local people and are aware of concerns about the proposed designs.
 We have established a counselling service for people who are under stress and would like to talk with a professional counsellor.
 The counselling number is 1300 361 008.
-For general enquiries or to speak with a member of the project team, phone 1800 762 667.

 We've created an online hub to make it easy for you to tell us your thoughts.
 Simply find the sites you're interested in, register your details and leave a comment.